-The Company maintains a tax-qualified defined benefit pension plan.
-Effective June 30, 2006, no new participants may become eligible to participate in the plan and the benefits under the plan for existing participants, including the named executive officers, were frozen.
+The Company maintains a traditional, tax-qualified defined benefit pension plan (the "Pension Plan") for certain non-union employees, including certain of the named executive officers.
+Effective June 30, 2006, no new participants may become eligible to participate in the Pension Plan and the benefits under the Pension Plan for existing participants, including the named executive officers, were frozen.
 Messrs.
-Anthony and Katz do not participate in the pension plan because their employment with the Company began after June 30, 2006.
+Anthony, Katz and Fisher do not participate in the Pension Plan because their employment with the Company began after June 30, 2006.